Skip to content

 "I don't know.
 I'm figuring it out."

-Bram made the appointment, paid the $400 new patient fee out of pocket, and drove two hours each way for what turned out to be the first medical interaction in his adult life where he felt actually heard.
+Bram made the appointment, paid the $400 new patient fee out of pocket, and Emma drove him two hours each way for what turned out to be the first medical interaction in his adult life where he felt actually heard.

-Dr. Chen was in her fifties, with the kind of calm competence that comes from having seen it all before.
+Dr. Corposano was in her fifties, with the kind of calm competence that comes from having seen it all before.
 She took a full hour for the intake appointment—unheard of in Bram's limited experience with doctors.

 "Tell me everything," she said, making eye contact, actually listening.